retry51776/notes/crypto/general.md

 > messy, and do you have clean/updated kitchen?

-cloud vendor -> comercial landlord
+cloud vendor -> commercial landlord

-> provide by landloard, they can take it away, or have a backdoor; usually cleam & well equipped
+> provide by landlord, they can take it away, or have a backdoor; usually clean & well equipped

 blockchain -> open kitchen

-> Anyone can be kitchen cooking(miner), but all dishes(block) needs public review before shipped(node verfication)
+> Anyone can be kitchen cooking(miner), but all dishes(block) needs public review before shipped(node verification)

-homorphic encryption
+homographic encryption
 > plastic wrap/glove for food/data; Able process data without touch data;

 zk-snark